 Donna makes sure Regen SW’s accounts are in order and manages project finances.
 She provides support for and works closely with the team to ensure maximum project delivery can be achieved using the financial controls as a basis.

 Before Regen SW Donna worked as an auditor at award-winning accountants, Thompson Jenner LLP and is a qualified member of the Association of Accounting Technicians.
 Donna is a keen runner which helped her to save a man’s life in 2010.

-Felicity Vivian, membership administrator
+Felicity Vivian, team administrator